MichaelVieth/jquery/Homework 2/readme.md

   2. Browse to jsfiddle.net within google chrome
   3. Copy and paste the contents of hw2_part2.js into the browser
   4. Click run

+Instructions to run application (Part 3):
+  1. Run npm install
+  2. Run npm serve
+  3. Install Google Chrome
+  4. Browse to localhost:4200
+  5. Search for a username on the list (if an email is attached it will pop up within an alert box)